Grizedale Forest, in the heart of the Lake District, offers an unrivalled day out for everyone.

-Join us at Grizedale from 3 October to 28 February for the Gruffalo Child activity trail
+Join us at Grizedale from 3 October to 28 February for the Gruffalo Child activity trail.
+Activity packs available in Visitor Information.

 Sign up to hear about our celebrations.